 Tom divested his Australian business interests after the sale of SAE in 2011, before reacquiring Studios 301 in 2017 committing to a new multimillion state-of-the-art facility and event space to provide the very best services (recording, mixing, mastering, digitisation and more) to the Australian and global music industry for years to come.

 Tom has worked on over a 100 albums as an engineer, producer and musician.
-Tom Misner and Jochen Veit have collaborated to acoustically design the new Studio 301 to be one of the worlds leading facilities.
+Tom Misner and Jochen Veith have collaborated to acoustically design the new Studios 301 to be one of the worlds leading facilities.

 - Highly regarded in the Music Industry for the past 40 Years